Censorship in Mexico: Under the Fourth Transformation (2018–present)

 In April 2025, President Claudia Sheinbaum submitted a proposal to the joint commissions of Radio, Television, and Cinematography; Communications and Transportation; and Legislative Studies of the Senate to amend the law in order to prevent foreign political propaganda.
 This move came in response to a legal loophole that allowed a spot published by the U.S. presidency under Donald Trump, where Kristi Noem, the Secretary of Homeland Security, warned immigrants that they would be "hunted down" and deported if they entered the United States to be broadcast in public television.
 The government perceived the spot as discriminatory.
 The proposal was approved by the commissions, and one of the articles grants the Agencia de Transformación Digital y Telecomunicaciones, a government-operated agency, the authority to block any digital platforms, websites or social networks.
 Senator of the opposition, Manuel Añorve Baños, explained that the government could "block and censor digital platforms, social networks, websites, and applications without the need for a court order, without judicial mandate, without a time limit, and without checks and balances or clear procedures".

 During her administration, several states approved legislation imposing penalties, ranging from fines to prison sentences, on individuals who criticized politicians, under the pretext of combating cyberbullying and harassment.
 Additionally, the concept of gender-based political violence, though intended to protect women from hegemonic masculinity and systematic machismo, was at times used to silence criticism, particularly of female politicians, due to the law's vague language, which enabled complaints based on sexist comments or against journalists investigating alleged corruption.
 The government of Sheinbaum downplayed the critics, asserting that laws would not be used for censorship purposes and that she opposed any suppression of free expression.

 The Committee to Protect Journalists noted that vexatious litigation by politicians against journalists increased following a 2016 resolution, drawing comparisons to strategic lawsuits against public participation (SLAPP suits) in the United States and the European Union.
-Between 2020 and mid-2025, 158 journalists faced libel lawsuits.
+Between 2020 and mid-2025, 158 journalists faced libel lawsuits, including 69 cases filed in 2025 alone.
+In early 2026, the Inter American Press Association classified Mexico as having a "high restriction" level of freedom of expression, the country's lowest rating since the index was introduced.